 - Neonatal salt-losing crisis

-Treatment requires replacement of the missing glucocorticoids and mineralocorticoids, as well as suppression of ACTH.
+Treatment requires the replacement of the missing glucocorticoids and mineralocorticoids, as well as suppression of ACTH.
 This allows normalisation of the androgen levels.
-Finally, long term follow up is necessary and eventually genetic counselling, as these conditions are inherited.
+Finally, long term follow-up is necessary and eventually genetic counselling, as these conditions are inherited.